marcelo-schreiber/pitman-adventure/README.md

 ## Project description

-A Pokemon clone made with python and pygame
+A minimal Pokemon clone made with python and pygame

 ## Todo list